 - When selecting educational apps for children, parents should look for apps that are active, entertaining, meaningful, and social, and encourage participation and face-to-face interactions.

 Tablets and smartphones are great!
-They allow us to communicate with distant friends and relatives; they organize our day; have GPS that gets us to new places; help us make reservations, shop, read, and much more.
+They allow us to communicate with distant friends and relatives, organize our day, have GPS that gets us to new places, help us make reservations, shop, read, and much more.
 They contain an infinite number of applications that even include an extensive catalog for children.
 Allowing or banning screen time for babies poses an ongoing debate that is very present in the area of early education.
 Should babies be exposed to screens?
 If so, for how long?

-As simple as it may seem, social interaction helps your kiddo tremendously and provides a wonderful opportunity for bonding.
-Now, thanks to all the advances in technology, there is a way to have enriching social interactions through platforms such as Skype and FaceTime.
-These apps allow our babies to come in contact and learn from loved ones who can not visit them in person.
+As simple as it may seem, social interactions help your kid tremendously and provide a wonderful opportunity for bonding.
+Now, thanks to all the advances in technology, there is a way to have enriching social interactions through video chat platforms such as Skype and FaceTime.
+These apps allow our babies to come in contact and learn from loved ones who cannot visit them in person.
 This type of screen use does provide two-way interactions and facilitates learning and social interactions, while other apps only provide a distraction.

 How can I choose truly educational apps?

-Before allowing your little one to use an app on your phone or tablet, judge its content and verify that it’s: active, entertaining, meaningful, and social.
+Before allowing your little one to use an app on your phone or tablet, judge its content and verify that it’s active, entertaining, meaningful, and social.

-• Active: Invites participation within and outside the app.
+- Active: Invites participation within and outside the app.